smart-facility/cognicity-server/README.md

 Server configuration parameters are stored in a configuration file which is parsed by server.js.
 See config.js for an example configuration.
 It is possible to run multiple server instances using different configuration files so long as a unique port is assigned to each instance.

 #### Postgres connection
-* connection string - PostgreSQL connection details (see node-postgres module documenation)[https://github.com/brianc/node-postgres]
+* conString - PostgreSQL connection string (see node-postgres module documenation)[https://github.com/brianc/node-postgres]
 * reconnectionDelay - Delay between reconnection attempts if postgres connection lost
 * reconnectionAttempts - Number of times to attempt to reconnect before dying